 SMEs often operate by word of mouth or even intuition for many processes or practices.
 However, it is essential to document your cybersecurity policies/protocols.
 Staff must be made aware or trained to follow the cybersecurity policies.
 Further, it is common to outsource to third-party partners.
 Your third-party contractors need to be aware of your cybersecurity policies and adhere to them.
 Some of these policies should include the following considerations:

 Plan for mobile devices

 A Forrester Research report indicated that: “In 2012 as many as 53 percent of employees were bringing their own devices to work.
-By 2018, those numbers increased another 12%.
+By 2018, those numbers increased another 12 percent.
 It’s clear that a BYOD (Bring Your Own Device) mentality is much more the norm than the exception.”

-With at least 65% of businesses allowing BYOD, companies need a documented BYOD policy focusing on security.
+With at least 65 percent of businesses allowing BYOD, companies need a documented BYOD policy focusing on security.
 With wearables such as smart watches and fitness trackers with wireless capability gaining popularity, the company needs to include these devices in your policy.

 Changing passwords regularly and using multifactor ID

-Securelink cited 80% of hacking-related breaches are still tied to passwords in 2019, based on Verizon Data Breach 2019 Report.
-According to the Keeper Security and Ponemon Institute Report, 40% of companies were attacked involving the compromise of employees’ passwords.
+Securelink cited 80 percent of hacking-related breaches are still tied to passwords in 2019, based on Verizon Data Breach 2019 Report.
+According to the Keeper Security and Ponemon Institute Report, 40 percent of companies were attacked involving the compromise of employees’ passwords.
 In fact, regardless of any preparation, an employee will make a security mistake at some point.
 Using a multi-factor identification setting on most major networks and email is simple to do and provides an extra layer of protection.

 Company requirements and expectations regarding IT security should be clearly stated in employment contracts and the various SLAs (Service Level Agreements) and SOPs your company might have.